 by Lela Gilbert

-With all that in mind, I was shocked to hear from an alarmed representative of New Covenant Missions about a Christian family that had recently been arrested in Hargeisa on September 21.
-The Somaliland Police accused the couple of abandoning Islam, and even more dangerously, of evangelizing the people of Somaliland.
+In September 2020, an email from New Covenant Missions informed FRC that a Christian family had recently been arrested in Somalia—the infamous location of Black Hawk Down.
+Local police accused the couple of abandoning Islam, and even more dangerously, of evangelizing the people of Somaliland.
 According to Somali Bible Society, “The spokesperson’s speech was peppered with threats against local Christians.”
 We learned that the arrested man had been tortured; his wife had delivered a baby by C-section just weeks before and required urgent medical attention, and the baby needed maternal care and breastfeeding.